The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

 Let $f \colon Y_{\iota} \rightarrow X_{\mathbb{C}}$ and $g \colon Y_{\iota} \rightarrow A_{\iota}$ be the projections; for every torsion character $\chi$ of $\pi_1^{et}(A_{\iota})$, let $\mathcal{L}_{(\iota, \chi)}$ be the corresponding character sheaf on $A_{\iota}$.

+The next result will be what we use from this section later in the paper.
+This gives a big monodromy statement which holds simultaneously for multiple characters -- as many as desired -- in a Galois orbit.
+The big monodromy will be an input into the Lawrence-Venkatesh method, and being able to work with multiple characters in a Galois orbit helps to control the variation of a global Galois representation.
+(Specifically, in order to apply Lemma \ref{codim_final_estimate_ss} or Lemma \ref{codim_final_estimate}, it is advantageous to be able to take $c$ as large as desired.)

-\begin{cor} Assume that $Y_{\overline{\eta}}$ is not translation-invariant by any nonzero element of $A$, that $G^* $ is a simple algebraic group acting by an irreducible representation, and that $Y$ is not equal to a constant family of hypersurfaces translated by a section of $A$.
+\begin{cor} Assume that $Y_{\overline{\eta}}$ is not translation-invariant by any nonzero element of $A$, that $G^* $ is a simple algebraic group with irreducible distinguished representation, and that $Y$ is not equal to a constant family of hypersurfaces translated by a section of $A$.